emmjaykay/reddit-faqizer/README.md

 A couple of my favorites

-     [u'Waffles or pancakes? ', u'waffles or pancakes?']
      [u"Who's your favorite superhero?", u'Favorite superhero?']

+and

+     'What is your favorite scene in Parks and Rec?'
+     'What has been your favorite scene to do for Parks and Rec?
+Why?'